kiali/kiali.io/content/en/docs/Configuration/rbac.md

 ## Granting access to namespaces

-In general, Kiali will give _read_ access to namespaces where the logged in user is granted to _"GET"_ its definition -- i.e. the user is allowed to do a `GET` call to the `api/v1/namespaces/{namespace-name}` endpoint of the cluster API.
+In general, Kiali will give _read_ access to namespaces where the logged in user is allowed to _"GET"_ its definition -- i.e. the user is allowed to do a `GET` call to the `api/v1/namespaces/{namespace-name}` endpoint of the cluster API.
 Users granted the _LIST_ verb would get access to all namespaces of the cluster (that's a `GET` call to the `api/v1/namespaces` endpoint of the cluster